adambard/learnxinyminutes-docs/ruby-ecosystem.html.markdown

 gems refer to other gems (which refer to other gems), which can form a large dependency graph to resolve.

+# Testing

+Testing is a large of ruby culture.
+Ruby comes with its own Unit-style testing framework called minitest (Or TestUnit for ruby version 1.8.x).
+There are many testing libraries with different goals.

+* TestUnit - Ruby 1.8's built-in "Unit-style" testing framework
+* minitest - Ruby 1.9/2.0's built-in testing framework
+* RSpec - A testing framework that focuses on expressivity
+* Cucumber - A BDD testing framework that parses Gherkin formatted tests

 ## Be Nice

 The ruby community takes pride in being an open, diverse, welcoming community.